With record temperatures around the country, it is important to keep our dogs safe this summer.

 Did you know that dogs cannot cool themselves by sweating like humans?
 Though they sweat a small amount through glands on their foot pads, the main way a dog cools down is by panting.
 Unfortunately, sometimes panting is not enough to lower body temperature on a very hot and humid day.

-1) Exercise your dog early in the morning or late at night.
+1) Exercise your dog early in the morning or late in the evening

 Since these are the cooler parts of the day, this will make the walk more comfortable for both you and your dog.
 The pavement will also be cooler, reducing the risk of burned paw pads.
 The five-second rule is a great guide to follow: Place the back of your hand on the pavement.
 If you cannot hold it for five seconds, it's too hot to walk your dog.

-2) Use hot weather as an excuse to swim more
+2) Use hot weather as an excuse for your dog to swim more

 3) Cover up or use sunscreen